Margo Joy is currently recording her album -

 Margo Joy gained a substantial fan base at her next stop.
 The crowd on hand was rocking before the puck was dropped at center ice of a Florida Panthers' home game at the Miami Arena.

 "I remember finishing the anthem and they dropped the puck for the opening faceoff before I stepped off the ice," Margo Joy said.
 "I didn't learn until later that night when I walked into The Cheesecake Factory in Boca Raton that everyone who happened to be there watching the game said I was live on television.
-I got a copy of it through a friend who taped the game."
+I got a copy of it through a friend who recorded the game."

 As part of her national anthem routine, Margo Joy emphasizes "O'er the land of the free."
 She does her best to alternate between traditional and pop/r&b renditions, depending on the event.
 Her affinity for the latter came in handy prior to a Miami Heat game at American Airlines Arena.